AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 ### Viewing AEM Screens Components {#viewing-aem-screens-components}

-Whenever you create an AEM Screens project, you will see a list of default components that can be added to the project.
+Whenever you create an AEM Screens project, you see a list of default components that can be added to the project.

 To view the default components to your Screens project, follow the steps below:

 1. Select the channel.
-For example, **We.Retail In Store** > **Channels** > **Idle Channel**.
+For example, **`We.Retail In Store`** > **Channels** > **Idle Channel**.

-1. Click **Edit** from the action bar to open the AEM editor.
+1. Select **Edit** from the action bar.
-1. Click the **+** icon from the side bar to open the components.
+1. In the AEM Editor, select the **+** icon from the side bar.
 1. All the components that are included by default in an AEM Screens project displays, as shown in the figure below.

 ![screen_shot_2017-12-18at21350pm](assets/screen_shot_2017-12-18at21350pm.png)

 ### Adding a New Component {#adding-a-new-component}

-AEM provides a number of other components.
+AEM provides several other components.
 You can always add other components (not included by default) to your project, given that those are compatible with AEM Screens.

-The following example shows the addition of a Livefyre component to a an AEM Screens project:
+The following example shows the addition of a Livefyre component to an AEM Screens project:

-1. Select the channel where you want to add a new component.
-For example, **We.Retail In Store** > **Channels** > **Idle Channel**.
+1. Select the channel where you want to add a component.
+For example, **`We.Retail In Store`** > **Channels** > **Idle Channel**.

-1. Click **Edit** from the action bar to open the editor.
+1. Select **Edit** from the action bar.
 1. Select **Design** mode.
-1. Select the entire design editor on the right and click on the settings symbol to open the **ParSys Design** dialog box.
+1. Select the entire design editor on the right and select the settings symbol so you can open the **Parsys Design** dialog box.
 1. You can select the components that you want to import to your AEM Screens project.
 The following example shows the addition of **Livefyre** component to an AEM Screens project.

 ![adding_components](assets/adding_components.gif)